 A visit to the hospital in Wrocław

-My summer journey with A around Poland, Czech Republic and Slovakia was supposed to be worry-free and fun.
+My summer journey with a friend around Poland, Czech Republic and Slovakia was supposed to be worry-free and fun.
 But we were only a few hours in when I started to feel bad.
 I experienced sudden, very strong strikes of pain in my stomach.
 At first, I wasn’t so worried, but then we started googling, and we figured it was better to be safe than sorry.
 So I called my doctor in Denmark, and she advised me to visit a doctor in Wrocław.
 My insurance company found a nearby public hospital for me, and then I spent half of the following day trying to figure out where exactly I should go.

 Polish hospitals are, as we found out, not easy to navigate.
 I first went to the SOR (emergency department) where I was told after two hours of waiting that I’d come to the wrong place as I wasn’t critically ill, but they agreed to examine me regardless.
 They found nothing.
 Then they sent me to an emergency gynecologist where I waited in line for over an hour without anyone going in or out of the doctor’s office.
 In the end, we just knocked on the door and they took me in straight away.
 They told me (again) that I was in the wrong place, but I told them I’d been sent here by the people at the SOR, so they agreed to examine me.
 It was quite unpleasant being examined by not one but TWO gynecologists, and I felt like it took forever.
 Thankfully, they didn’t find anything wrong with me either and I didn’t feel much pain in the following days.
 Maybe it was just a bit of wind 😛